 Please note that it is required that all classes and activities at the Center are open to the public for attendance.
 Preregistration is fine, but it must be advertised to the public (please contact us for more information.)

 Good fit?
 Great, here’s what to do next.

 Check the calendar: Please head to our online calendar and see what days are already booked for classes.
 Then decide what day of the week works for your class.
-There are some typical things about certain days of the week and ease of getting people to participate.
 We’re happy to discuss this with you if you’re unsure.
 You can always contact us at firstname.lastname@example.org.

-Class fees: Class fee structure is up to you.
-Note that we ask for a $20/hr donation fee for the use of the house, this helps us keep the lights on!
+Determine your class fees: Class fee structure is up to you.
+Note that we have a small fee for the use of the house.
+This helps us keep the lights on!
 This time should include set up and clean up time.
 The outside area is free to use and holds a lot more people, so consider an outside class in the beautiful summer time.
 Folks will register through our website unless other arrangements are made, and we’ll collect the funds for the class, then send a check minus the rental fee to you.
 If you have your own registration site, we’re happy to use that instead.

-Facility information: The Chuckanut Center house can hold 25 people comfortably in chairs, 15-20 at tables.
-The field with gazebo holds 100+, the smaller field with picnic tables holds 50.
-We have tables and chairs for inside use, a few chairs for outside use.
-We have a full kitchen with lots of move around space and all kitchen necessities, a fridge, oven/stovetop, etc. In addition, our house is fully accessible.
+Facility information: The Chuckanut Center house can hold 15-16 people comfortably in chairs.
+The fenced in field and orchard holds 100+ participants.
+The smaller field with picnic tables holds 50.
+The covered outdoor gazebo holds 5-7.
+We have tables and chairs for inside use, and a few chairs for outside use.
+We have a full kitchen with lots of move around space and all kitchen necessities, a fridge, oven/stove top, pots and pans, etc. In addition, our house is fully accessible.